-If you’re a homeowner who’s also an avid watcher of HGTV, a trip to the local home improvement store is likely in your future.
-And if you’re like most of the fixer-upper crowd, that means a visit to one or both of the two titans of this industry — The Home Depot and Lowe’s.
+If you’re an avid watcher of HGTV, a trip to the local home improvement store is likely in your future.
+And if you’re like many in the fixer-upper crowd, that means a visit to one or both of the two titans of this industry — The Home Depot and Lowe’s.

 1. Get discounted gift cards before shopping

-If you visit Ebates before visiting The Home Depot website, you can save 1 percent on your purchase.
-It may not sound like much, but it adds up, particularly if you shop at these stores on a regular basis.
-In addition, there are sometimes specials that will considerably raise the rebate.
+One or 3 percent cash back, for example, may not seem like much, but it adds up, particularly if you shop at these stores regularly.
+In addition, some cash-back portals sometimes offer promotions that will considerably raise the rebate.

 4. Use the military discount

-If you are a current or retired member of the armed services with a valid, government-issued military ID card — or an immediate family member of someone with such a card — you can get a 10 percent military discount on every in-store purchase at Lowe’s.
+If you are a current or retired member of the armed services with a valid government-issued military ID card — or an immediate family member of someone with such a card — you may be eligible for a 10 percent military discount on in-store purchases at Lowe’s.

-Veterans also can get discounts on Veterans Day, Memorial Day and the Fourth of July so long as they hold a valid Form DD214 or other proof of service.
+Additionally, all veterans can get discounts on Veterans Day, Memorial Day and the Fourth of July so long as they present a valid Form DD214 or other proof of service.

 The Military Discount must be used on personal purchases only and cannot be used for Lowes.com purchases, previous sales, or the purchase of gift cards or services including product installations.

-It also cannot be used with some other promotions.
+It also cannot be used with certain promotions.

 Things are trickier at The Home Depot.
-Last year, there was controversy after a veteran posted on Facebook that his local store had refused to honor the military discount.
+In 2015, there was controversy after a veteran posted on Facebook that his local store had refused to honor the military discount.
 Money Talks News was unsuccessful in its attempts to reach The Home Depot to further explain its policy.
 So, you may want to call your store to find out whether it offers the military price break.

 5. Take advantage of price-match policies